KingRoboLizard/blockbench-diamondfire/README.md

 Position   x  x          x
 Scale
 ```

+Planned features:
+- Bigger models and animations by splitting into multiple strings.
+- Sounds and particles in animation.

 If there are any issues you can report them and I might fix them at some point but it will likely take a while.
 If you have a fix for something you're welcome to make a pull request.
 If you need to contact me you can do so on discord, my username is robolizard and I am also in the DiamondFire discord.